yaswanth-iitkgp/yaswanth-iitkgp.github.io/_pages/about.md

 ### 📚 Citation Integrity [June 2023 - September 2023]
 - **University of Illinois at Urbana-Champaign**: Developed a new dataset, examined the integrity of citations, and classified them into categories, such as "irrelevant citation," while also extracting evidence from the cited papers.

-### 🌐 Machine Translation using Large Language Models [May 2023 - September 2023]
+### 🌐 Machine Translation using Large Language Models [May 2023 - Sept 2023]
-- **University of California, Berkeley**: Curated and augmented 500K lines of machine translation data, further enriched with synthetic generation from LLMs.
+- **University of California, Berkeley**: Enhanced 500K lines of machine translation data with synthetic generation from LLMs, employing Google-OCR, BERT-based aligners, and Sandhi splitting techniques.
+Notably increased BLEU scores by 10% using the "No Language Left Behind" (NLLB) model and advanced post-processing methods.

 ### 🚦 Compressing Yolo Object Detection using NN-LUT [August 2023 - September 2023]
 - **Indian Institute of Technology, Kharagpur**: Developed a pedestrian detection system with YOLOv4 architecture, trained on the EuroCity Persons dataset.